r4ds/bookclub-econometrics/README.md

-# R4DS Introduction to Econometrics with R Book Club
+# DSLC Introduction to Econometrics with R Book Club

 ALSO ADD PLACEHOLDERS FOR ALL CHAPTERS BY COPYING 01.Rmd (IDEALLY ALSO UPDATE TITLES WITHIN THE FILES), THEN DELETE THIS SENTENCE.

-Welcome to the R4DS Introduction to Econometrics with R Book Club!
+Welcome to the DSLC Introduction to Econometrics with R Book Club!

 We are working together to read [_Introduction to Econometrics with R_](https://www.econometrics-with-r.org) by Christoph Hanck, Martin Arnold, Alexander Gerber, and Martin Schmelzer.
-Join the [#book_club-econometrics](https://rfordatascience.slack.com/archives/C04L03B6HR9) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-econometrics](https://rfordatascience.slack.com/archives/C04L03B6HR9) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/econometrics).
+As we read, we are producing [notes about the book](https://dslc.io/econometrics).

 ## Meeting Schedule